trinker/RandomCaseEffect/README.md

     ## 10% random upper
     random_upper(x, .1, 60)

-    ## Many EnGlish words are foRMed by tAking basic wORdS anD
+    ## ManY EnglisH words are Formed by taking basic words and
-    ## aDding combinations of prefixes and suffixes to them.
+    ## addIng coMbinations oF Prefixes and sUfFixes to them.

     ## 30% random upper
     random_upper(x, .3, 60)

-    ## ManY ENglIsh WordS Are FOrmED bY tAKing basiC woRds and
+    ## Many EnglisH Words Are FoRMeD by tAKiNg bAsic WOrDS aND
-    ## adding combInaTions of PRefIxEs and SUffIxeS TO them.
+    ## addiNg CombinaTioNs of prefiXes and SufFiXes to TheM.

     ## Worst case (no pun intended)...50% random upper
     random_upper(x, .5, 60)

-    ## MANY EngLISh wORDS aRe fORMEd bY TAkinG baSiC worDS aNd
+    ## MaNy ENGLIsH woRDS ARe foRmED bY TaKIng baSiC WORdS aNd
-    ## ADding cOmbInATioNs Of PrEfIXeS AND SuFFixEs to theM.
+    ## adDiNg CoMbInatiOnS of pReFiXeS ANd SuFFixeS TO theM.

 Indeed, I informally recognize that mixing case made decoding harder (likely removing automaticity in sight word recognition).